 As the price has corrected enough new investors are entering the market.
 The end of wave-2 and the start of wave-3 it is usually characterized by a decreasing trading volume.
 Wave-3 is confirmed when the price exceeds the highest point of wave-1.
 The wave-3 is the longest in time and the strongest in profits wave.

 As the price becomes overbought again, investors capitalize again some of their profits.
 Wave-4 is usually weak as most investors are still bullish about the future price of the financial asset.

 After the price correction, new investors are entering the market.
 In most of the times, important news and updates are released during wave-5.
 The wave-5 is confirmed when the price exceeds the highest price of wave-3.
 Usually, wave-5 is characterized by purchasing hysteria.

 Wave-6 (or wave a)

-The end of wave-5 and the start of wave-6, it is usually signified by a tremendous increase of trading volume.
+The end of wave-5 and the start of wave-6, it is usually signified by a tremendous increase in trading volume.
 Institutional investors sell heavily and the price tanks.
 The wave-6 usually ends close to the price area of prior Wave-4 low.

 Wave-7 (or wave b)